Here are the headlines that I saw when I googled “stock market” a few years ago during a downturn:

 “Dow slides as US stock market suffers worst week in two years”

 “Chart analysts see bigger market pullback if interest rates continue to shoot higher”

 These headlines are going to affect everyone differently.
 Let me share with you how it affects me.
-Normally, I would never read it.
-But today,
+Normally, I would pay no attention to it.
+But now:

 I laugh at it.

 It’s useless information.